RISE FAQs

 The ACR does not charge practices to join the RISE registry; however, some EHRs charge practices for patient data to be brought over to the registry.
 Please check with your EHR to see if they would charge your practice to connect with the registry.

-• Quality Measure Performance Tracking – RISE can help practices and health care providers evaluate the quality of care they deliver to patients and identify opportunities for improvement.
-Providers can track their performance on various quality measures down to the patient level and see how they compare to their peers nationally and identify where and how they can improve in their practice.
+• Quality Measure Performance Tracking – RISE can help practices and health care clinicians evaluate the quality of care they deliver to patients and identify opportunities for improvement.
+Rheumatology clinicians can track their performance on various quality measures down to the patient level and see how they compare to their peers nationally and identify where and how they can improve in their practice.

 To participate in the registry, providers/practices must: